 However, gentle movement can help get the blood flowing to your reproductive organs and also to help you get your bowels working to remove waste products too.
 Many women also find this useful for their mental wellbeing too.

-Want to snag all my favourite and science-backed tips to help support your body to increase your chances of implantation?
-Grab my Foods for Implantation eGuide complete with delicious recipes to keep you nourished (and busy in the kitchen) in your two week wait.
+Want to snag all our favourite and science-backed tips to help support your body to increase your chances of implantation?
+Grab our Foods for Implantation eGuide complete with delicious recipes to keep you nourished (and busy in the kitchen) in your two week wait.
 It’s just $37 AUD/$25 USD and this delicious trail mix isn’t the only implantation friendly recipe inside!

 Need help or support when it comes to your fertility nutrition?
-Get in touch with me, Stefanie Valakas APD, fertility dietitian & nutritionist or Aleisha Deane APD, fellow fertility dietitian to discuss your individual requirements and how we can support you when it comes to starting or growing your family!
+Get in touch with us at The Dietologist, fertility dietitians & nutritionists or Aleisha Deane APD, fellow fertility dietitian to discuss your individual requirements and how we can support you when it comes to starting or growing your family!
 Don’t forget to follow Aleisha on Instagram, you can find her at @aleishadeane.dietitian